Temple architecture (LDS Church): Modern single-spire design

-The first temple built in Europe was the Bern Switzerland Temple (9).
-Its distinctive design diverged from the Idaho Falls temple to one reminiscent of older temples like Kirtland and Nauvoo, but with a more contemporary design.
-This temple was designed to show a film of the presentation of the endowment, rather than live actors, to accommodate the many languages of Europe.
-Originally built with one ordinance room and three sealing rooms, the temple was remodeled in 1992 to update of the interiors and add ordinance and sealing rooms.
+The first LDS Church temple built in Europe was the Bern Switzerland Temple (9).
+Its distinctive design diverged from the Idaho Falls style to one reminiscent of older temples such as the Kirtland and the Nauvoo, but more contemporary.
+This temple was designed to show a film presentation of the endowment, rather than use live actors, to accommodate the many languages of Europe.
+Originally built with one ordinance room and three sealing rooms, the Bern temple was remodeled in 1992 to update the interiors, as well as add ordinance and sealing rooms.
 The temple now has four ordinance rooms and seven sealing rooms.
 It has a floor area of 35545 sqft.
-In 2005, an angel Moroni statue was added to the spire in commemoration of the temple's 50th anniversary.
+In 2005, an Angel Moroni statue was added to the spire to commemorate the temple's 50th anniversary.